Negligent Retention Truck Accident Lawyer in West Houston

 An example of negligent retention could be if a company hired a driver with a history of drug use.
 Commercial truck drivers must register with drug abuse databases whenever they seek a new job.
 Unfortunately, drug use puts the public at risk as the driver’s compromised health could lead to unsafe driving decisions.
 A company retaining this employee would be at fault for negligent retention.

 When assessing an employer’s negligence, the trucking company will have to undergo a review.
 It determines if they had prior knowledge that their employee was unfit for the position.
 If the employer knew of their employee’s situation, liability for negligence falls on the company.

 There is generally a paper trail of evidence in the event of negligent retention.
 Trucking companies must maintain extensive driving records and histories.
-When submitting a case, you will want the best automobile injury lawyer in Houston to hold the trucking company accountable.
+When submitting a case, you will want the best automobile injury lawyer in West Houston to hold the trucking company accountable.